The 5 Biggest Retailer Mistakes Customer Feedback Could Have Prevented

 4) …or staff in need of improvement.

-Wouldn’t it be better to identify this issue before it got to that point?
+before it got to that point?

 Customer feedback allows you to pick up on the behaviour patterns of your frontline staff.
 If one employee is repeatedly getting negative feedback from customers, you can address that issue before it leads to backlash inside your business.